jbarroso/clean-code/README.md

 ```java
 int elapsedTimeInDays;
 ```
-Choosing names that reveal intent can make it mucde.
+Choosing names that reveal intent can make it much easier to understand and change code.
 What is the purpose of this code?

 From this:
 ```java